Islam Slimani: 2015–16 season

-In the 2015–16 season, Slimani said he would be his last season and aspires to achieve the title of the Primeira Liga absent for 14 years the new and former Benfica coach Jorge Jesus, who said he would rely heavily on Slimani to win the titles and the start was in the Supertaça against Benfica and ended for Sporting with a single goal, achieving his second title.
+In the 2015–16 season, Slimani said it would be his last season and that he aspires to achieve the title of the Primeira Liga, which had been absent from the club for 14 years.
+The new and former Benfica coach Jorge Jesus said he would rely heavily on Slimani to win the titles and the start was in the Supertaça against Benfica and ended for Sporting with a single goal, achieving his second title.
 At the start of the tournament, Slimani scored his first goal against Académica in an away match on 4 October 2015, and in the seventh round against Vitória de Guimarães, he scored his first hat-trick in the Portuguese league.
 At the top of the 15th round, Slimani managed to score two goals against Porto's goalkeeper Iker Casillas to lead the team back to the top of the league.
 After this game, Slimani scored in four consecutive games 6 goals against Vitória de Setúbal, Braga, Tondela and Paços de Ferreira.
 After two matches, he returned to score twice at Nacional.

 Before Sporting's league derby match at home, Benfica lodged a complaint against Slimani for assaulting Andreas Samaris with his elbow in a Portuguese Cup match on 21 November 2015.
 After a long wait and one day before the match, the Portuguese League announced that Slimani could participate in the decisive match for the title.
 However, the team lost 1–0 and dropped to second place, behind Benfica.
 One week later, he scored his 20th goal this season in the match against Estoril.
 After this meeting, he scored four goals against Belenenses, Marítimo and Moreirense, and Porto.
 Slimani contributed to the victory at Estádio do Dragão after scoring two goals.
 In the final round, he scored his 27th goal of the season against Braga.
 The match ended 4–0 but was not enough for Sporting to win the league title, as Benfica ended with more two points.
 That season, Slimani scored 27 goals in the league but finished behind top scorer Jonas, with 32 goals.

 For the following season, Sporting wanted to retain Slimani but he insisted on leaving the club, and that was finally accepted by the administration.
 On 28 August 2016, he played his last match against Porto at Estádio José Alvalade and scored his last goal to finish 2–1 for Sporting.